Legal Healthcare Proxy Documents for Patients

 Do you need a Health Care Proxy?

 Yes!
 Everyone over the age of 18 needs a Health Care Proxy – also known as a Power of Attorney for Health Care or a Health Care Representative – to make sure your health care decisions are in the hands of someone you trust if you ever can’t make them for yourself.
-You should also make Advance Directives, such as a Living Will, to specify your choices for life-sustaining treatments and other medical procedures.
+You should also make Advance Directives, such as a Living Will, and take the opportunity to make your own living trust to protect your assets and plan for the future.
+Gentreo includes it all!
 Gentreo includes it all!

 Your Health Care Proxy assigns who will make decisions about your medical care and what kind of care you wish to receive if you become incapacitated.